ergoplatform/ergodocs/docs/eco/rosen/rosen-team.md

 The team has successfully completed and received funds from milestone 3 and has submitted milestone 4 for F10 funding.

+## History

+The Rosen Bridge team was initially assembled during [ERGOHACK I](https://docs.ergoplatform.com/events/ergohack/#ergohack-i).
+Under the mentorship of @mhs_sam, team members @RaaCT0R, @vorujack, and @zargarzadeh developed [ErgoRaffle](raffle.md).
+This marked the beginning of their significant contributions to the ecosystem, which include projects like [minotaur-wallet](minotaur.md) and [ergo-faucet](faucet.md).
+The concept of a bridge has been a consistent focus for the team since 2021, initially with [ErgoGravity](https://github.com/ErgoGravity), an Ergo connector to the Wormhole bridge.
+However, after the Wormhole bridge was [compromised, resulting in a loss of $325m](https://www.theverge.com/2022/2/3/22916111/wormhole-hack-github-error-325-million-theft-ethereum-solana), the team shifted their focus towards developing a bridge centered around Ergo.

 ## Founders